joshmaz/makers-mate/knowledge/Lowell_Makes_Advanced_Topics_v0.5.md

 ### 1.3 Cultural Foundations

-Lowell Makes fosters collaboration across its “Kingdoms” (shops).
+Lowell Makes fosters collaboration across all its spaces.
 Each shop supports the success of the collective makerspace.
 Members are expected to act responsibly, communicate transparently, and volunteer time toward shared goals.

 ---